jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 People like Clovis I, Charles Martel, and Alfred the Great took charge.
 They stepped up and risked their lives to help their communities rebuild civilization.

-These people were master warriors who used swords, bows, armor, and cavalry to expand their kingdoms, keep away vandals, and fight off invading Vikings and Arabs.
+These leaders were master warriors who used swords, bows, armor, and cavalry to expand their kingdoms, keep away vandals, and fight off invading Vikings and Arabs.
 Even better, they headed large families who kept a growing peace.
-Soon, sons, nephews, and cousins were busily rebuilding roads, bridges, castles, cities, markets, and hospitals.
+Soon, sons, nephews, and cousins were busily rebuilding roads, bridges, castles, cities, markets, and hospitals throughout their family's kingdom.

-The Early Medieval Ages was a classic story because heroes solved real-life problems.
+The Early Medieval Ages was a classic story because heroes solved real-life problems with technology, tools, buildings, infrastructure and other levers of power.

-Inevitably, the nobles who controlled the levers of power formed a hierarchy.
-We call it feudalism.
+Society formed a hierarchy called feudalism.
 You've probably seen it in stories like _Robin Hood_, or _Game of Thrones_.
-Feudalism cemented the personal rule of the first leaders with a rigid hierarchy of kings, bishops, dukes, sheriffs, knights, priests, tradesmen, and peasants.
+Feudalism cemented the personal rule of the first leaders with a rigid ranking of kings, bishops, dukes, sheriffs, knights, priests, tradesmen, and peasants.
 In return for loyalty, the people at the bottom got what was called the "King's Peace."

 It was a good deal.
 The growing peace returned civilization to western Europe.
 Soon the people had new and better shovels, oxen, wood houses, buckets, sickles, and other tools to expand their cyborgology.
-Since the kings did such a good job, society happily recognized them heroes, or "Protagonist Kings."
+Since the kings did such a good job, society happily recognized them as heroes, or "Protagonist Kings."

 This was the start of the "noble divine right to rule."
 The kings weren't bad guys.
 They had many battle scars to prove it.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/WarmJubilantIrrawaddydolphin' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-_You'd believe in holy kings too if barbarians, Vandals, or Vikings were at your doorstep._
+_You'd believe in holy kings too if barbarians, Vandals, or Vikings were at your doorstep.
+Credit: [Vikings](https://en.wikipedia.org/wiki/Vikings_(2013_TV_series))_

 Under the rule of Protagonist Kings, Western Civilization rebuilt political institutions, court systems, town councils, sanitation departments.
 Peace, let the player god save up the money to start pressing upgrade again.